Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Case Study

 \section{Case Study}

 In this section, we apply the continuation-based eigenvalue tracking formulation of Section~\ref{sec:eigtrack} to two power system models.
-First, we assess accuracy based on a modified version of the IEEE 39-bus system~\cite{web:39bus}.
-We then discuss scalability based on a large-scale model of the Irish transmission system.
+First, we consider a modified version of the IEEE 39-bus system~\cite{web:39bus}, and then a real-world-scale model of the Irish transmission system.